johpro/elske/README.md

 It scores and ranks these candidates according to the PF-IDF scheme, which is an adjusted version of the popular TF-IDF scheme that has been adapted to the analysis of larger documents or document collections.
-If you want to find out more about how ELSKE works, you can read the paper at ...
+If you want to find out more about how ELSKE works, you can read this [paper](https://arxiv.org/abs/2102.05700).

 ## Reference